 Scientific name: Actinodiscus sp.

 Mushroom corals are actually closely related to anemones and grow very fast.
-Look for different colors of mushroom corals in Rainbow Reef?
+The coral seen in Rainbow Reef have spread all over the tank, and even climbed up the sides.

 Scientific name: Acropora sp.